Best Practices for Security in the Visual Studio SDK

 The confidentiality, integrity, and availability of a customer's information.

 The integrity and availability of the resources controlled by the system owner or administrator.

 A security vulnerability is a weakness in a product that makes it impossible to prevent an attacker's malicious activities, even when the product is used correctly.
 Here are some examples:

 Obtaining permissions on a computer that are higher than those of the user.

 Taking over the operation of a user's computer.

 Compromising data on a user's computer.

 Never assume that your application will be run only in specific environments.
 Your application might be used in settings that you did not expect, especially when the application becomes popular.
-Assume instead that your code will run in hostile environments, and design, write, and test your code accordingly.
+You should assume instead that your code will run in hostile environments, and design, write, and test your code accordingly.

-Products and systems designed and built with security as a prime feature are more robust than those written with security as an afterthought.
+Products and systems that have been designed and built with security as a prime feature are more robust than those written with security as an afterthought.
 Secure products are also more immune to media criticism, more attractive to users, and less expensive to and support and upgrade.

 Note that UAC also affects deployment.
-Windows Installer packages must be correctly authored to support UAC.
-An incorrectly authored package typically causes "access denied" errors because the Windows Installer engine tries to use standard rights to perform a task that requires elevated rights.
+Installation packages must be correctly authored to support UAC.
+An incorrectly authored package typically causes "access denied" errors because the installer tries to use normal user rights to perform a task that requires elevated rights.